Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 If you want your applications to be always available, especially during peak hours, run them in a scalable and elastic manner and pay attention to their running statuses.

 Multiple regions are provided for you to deploy your services, and there are different availability zones (AZs) in each region.
-An AZ is a collection of one or more physical data centers with independent cooling, fire extinguishing, moisture-proof, and electricity facilities in each AZ.
+An AZ is a collection of one or more physical data centers with independent cooling, fire extinguishing, moisture-proof, and electricity facilities.
 AZs within a region are connected using high-speed optical fibers.
 This allows you to build cross-AZ HA systems.

 When creating a cluster, enable the HA mode of the cluster and configure the distribution mode of the master nodes.
-The master nodes are randomly deployed in different AZs.
+The master nodes are deployed in different AZs as randomly as possible.
 This ensures a higher disaster recovery (DR) capability of the cluster.

 You can also customize the distribution mode.
 The following two modes are supported: